I became aware of the quiet and calm of Dakshinachitra, “a living museum of art, architecture, crafts, and performing arts of South India”.

 Though the mosambi juice and lots of water revived me enough to brave the heat and take a walk through the heritage houses, the relentless heat made it difficult for me to really enjoy my visit there.
 I did manage to walk through the entire section of heritage structures, but my mind and camera did not register or record everything I saw.

-But do allow me to share with you what the mind and the camera recorded. :-)
+But do allow me to share with you what they camera recorded. :-)